Gerónimo Rulli

-Gerónimo Rulli (/es/; born 20 May 1992) is an Argentine footballer who plays as a goalkeeper for club Marseille and the Argentina national team.
+Gerónimo Rulli (/es/; /it/; born 20 May 1992) is an Argentine footballer who plays as a goalkeeper for club Manchester City and the Argentina national team.

 Rulli joined Estudiantes's youth team in 2009, making his professional debut for them in 2013.
 Between 2014 and 2020, he played for Real Sociedad, twice on loan before joining them on a permanent deal in 2017.
-He played in 170 matches for Sociedad in five seasons.
+He played in 170 matches for the club in five seasons.
 He joined French club Montpellier on loan in 2019.
 In 2020, he joined Villarreal staying at the club for two-and-a-half seasons, winning the UEFA Europa League in 2020–21.

 He featured for Argentina in the 2016 Olympic tournament in Brazil.
-In May 2017, he received his first call-up for the Argentina national team.
-He made his international debut in 2018 against Guatemala in a 3–0 friendly win.
+He made his debut for the senior national team in 2018.
 Though he did not play any minutes, Rulli was a member of the Argentina squads that won the 2022 FIFA World Cup and the 2024 Copa América.
 Rulli also competed for Argentina at the 2024 Summer Olympics.